SummaryRead the full fact sheet

 - supporting you to take action

-For information about specialist services for people experiencing family safety, sexual abuse or family violence issues contact (Tel. ), the national sexual assault, domestic violence and counselling service.
+For information about specialist services for people experiencing family safety, , or issues contact (Tel. ), the national sexual assault, domestic violence and counselling service.
 You can also contact dedicated family violence support services in your local community.

 For more information about specialist services for people experiencing drug or alcohol problems, see the fact sheet.

 In respectful relationships, people talk through their disagreements.
-They reach compromises through two-way conversation and negotiation.
+They reach compromises through and negotiation.

 If you reach a point where you feel you can no longer deal with these difficulties on your own, it is a good idea to get some outside help.
 It can often be better to talk to someone who is not connected to the family.